TaitoUnited/taito-cli/docs/tutorial/02-local-development.md

 #### b) Create API test

-The api test examples use [Mocha](https://mochajs.org/) as testing framework and [Chai](https://www.chaijs.com/) for assertions.
+The api test examples use [Jest](https://jestjs.io) as testing framework.

 1. Run all existing API tests with `taito test:server`.
-2. Create tests for your API endpoint.
-See the `server/src/content/posts.test.js` as an example.
+2. Create some tests for your API.
+See examples at **server/test/core**.
 The following resources provide some useful instructions for writing tests:
    ```shell
    TODO
    ```